drvenki/gatk_basic/README.md

 # gatk_basic
-A very simple and basic shell script to run GATK best practice pipeline
+A very simple and basic shell script to run GATK best practice pipeline for Ubuntu environment.

 This is a basic variant calling and annotation pipeline for beginners using haplotype caller and snpeff.
 It is written as a single shell script.

 There are two scripts included in this repository.
 The scripts can be found in the gatk_basic/scripts folder.

-GATK.sh script runs the pipeline for variant calling and variant annotation step by step.
+GATK_pipeline.sh script runs the pipeline for variant calling and variant annotation step by step.

 geneReport.sh gets the missense variants in a particular gene.